dmerejkowsky/blog/content/post/2017-03-25-cmake-visual-studio-and-the-command-line.md

 For quite some time now I've been working inside teams who were using Visual Studio to build complex `C++` projects.

-Because I've often be the "buildfarm guy" and because I don't like GUIs [^1] that much, I had to find ways to build Visual Studio projects from the command line.
+Because I've often been the "buildfarm guy" and because I don't like GUIs [^1] that much, I had to find ways to build Visual Studio projects from the command line.